 Some people deliberately return to smoking because they find the weight gain unbearable.
 How do you avoid this?

-Presumably, you have reasons for wanting to quit smoking.
-Maybe you don’t like the smell?
-Maybe your family has complained that it’s bad for your health?
-Maybe it’s putting extra strain on your budget that you just don’t need.
-But how do you stop smoking without eating to compensate?
+You have reasons for wanting to quit smoking.
+Maybe you don’t like the smell.
+Maybe your family has complained that it’s terrible for your health.
+Perhaps it’s putting extra strain on your budget.

 Increased Weight Is Common and Almost Expected

-It might feel like you are binge eating at first because you are eating more than you did when you smoked, but this isn’t necessarily binge eating.
-The truth is that smoking suppresses your appetite so when people are smoking, they under-eat.
+It might feel like you are binge eating at first because you are eating more than you did when you smoked, but this isn’t necessarily bingeing.
+The truth is that smoking suppresses your appetite, so when people are smoking, they undereat.

 How to Reduce Anxiety About Weight Gain

-So what can you do if you’ve tried to quit (possibly numerous times) but have been put off because you gained weight?
-Research shows that programs that help reduce anxiety about weight gain help smoking quitters to stay stopped (Perkins et al, 2001).
-The health consequences of quitting smoking are so beneficial that they far outweigh the problems associated with your weight returning to a healthy set point.
+So, what can you do if you’ve tried to quit (possibly numerous times) but have been put off because you gained weight?
+Research shows that programs that reduce anxiety about weight gain help people who quit smoking avoid returning to the habit.

-- Understand nicotine addiction
+- Understand nicotine addiction.

-- Know why you want to quit smoking
+- Know why you want to quit smoking.

-- Ask yourself the following questions
+- Ask yourself the following questions:

 - How does smoking affect your health and the health of your family?